 Use this panel to manage the child-parent relations between objects.

-As I myself have not used this operation so often, it might take a while until I actually introduce it in a future tutorial.
+I have not used this operation so often, please come back for an introduction to this element in a future tutorial.

 It has the tools to adjust the motion of objects.

 According to the Autodesk Knowledge Network, it controls the display of objects in the scene.
-If you thoroughly read the tutorial so far, you would remember that Scene Explorer also does the same.
+Earlier in this tutorial I introduced Scene Explorer which functions the same way as Display.

-However, this Display panel has some operations that Scene Explore cannot handle easily.
+However, this Display panel has some operations that Scene Explorer cannot easily handle.

-It doesn’t mean you need to use them so often.
-In general, only a difficult task requires advanced functions.
+It doesn’t mean you need to use them often.
+Only a difficult task requires advanced functions.

 You wouldn’t use this panel as this series of tutorials won’t involve such difficult tasks.

-The ‘Utilities’ panel will greatly help you to create your work.
+The ‘Utilities’ panel will help you to create your work.

-The panel itself is very useful and, in addition to many standard tools available in the panel, you can also set your favourite plug-ins by yourself.
+The panel itself is very useful with many standard tools available.
+Additionally, you can set your favorite plug-ins yourself.

-Honestly it’s difficult to introduce all of them here and, in fact, some tools are hard to learn until you actually use them.
+It’s difficult to introduce all of the functions here.
+Some tools are hard to learn until you actually use them.

-Therefore, I will explain the ‘Utilities’ panel when we use it.
+Therefore, I will explain the ‘Utilities’ panel as we use it.

-So, at the beginning of each tutorial in future, I will place the link for you to come back to this tutorial.
+At the beginning of each tutorial you will find a link to return to a previous tutorial.

-We finally start creating the model in the next tutorial.
-It starts with a simple modelling work by using geometrical primitives.
+We finally start creating a model in the next tutorial.
+It starts with simple modelling work using geometric primitives.